-In November 2021, a Strategic Advisor to the Propanc Biopharma Executive team was appointed to initiate the process of establishing a wholly owned, US based, R&D operating subsidiary, located in New Jersey.
+In November 2021, a Strategic Advisor to the Company was appointed to initiate the process of establishing a wholly owned, US based, R&D operating subsidiary, located in New Jersey.
 The Strategic Advisor will oversee establishment of the R&D operating subsidiary and identify strategic partners to assist with financing and resourcing to advance PRP towards a First-In-Human study for advanced cancer patients suffering from solid tumors.